TDahlmann/canpp/examples/remote_control/Readme.md

 ## Examples

 Please see sub folders for client examples in Python, C# and C++.
 Currently starting and stopping of CAN bus can be triggered remotely.
+Futhermore examples show how to send a custom command to can++.